 Q: Babies: "Are you allowed to pick up the baby rabbits from the litter?"

 A: Are you the one taking care of the mother and babies?
-Then yes, picking up the babies to check that they’re doing well is fine.
-You need to check the babies and their nest once a day to make sure everything is clean and okay.
+Then yes, picking up the babies to check that they’re doing well is fine for you.
+Check the babies and their nest once a day to make sure everything is clean and okay.
 If you check them over and over every day and also play with them, you wouldn't want the mother to get fed up with you and begin to threaten you.
-So, check the babies once a day, and wait to "play" with them until they come out of the nest box at the earliest.
+So, check the babies once a day, and wait to "play" with them until they are 2-3 weeks old and out of the nest box.

 Q: Birth: "What comes out at a rabbit